tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Simulation_of_Stock_Price_Trajectory/README.md

     * Calculate the daily returns and cumulative returns of simulated daily closing prices of `TSLA` stock over the next `3` trading years.

     * Plot the cumulative profits/losses for a `$10,000` investment in TSLA given the simulated cumulative returns.

+## Part II Instructions

+You'll complete this in the next student activity!
+Get ready!

+## Part III Instructions

+The final culminating activity, by this point you'll be stock price fortune tellers!

 ## Hints